 Our collaborator Healthing, tells us in this article the benefits that flexibility can have in the practice of a sport, such as triathlon

 Triathlon is a unique sport, which covers three disciplines: swim, Bicycling y run.
-Triathlon distances can vary greatly and injuries can occur as a result of an individual discipline of the event, or as a result of a combination of the three.
+Triathlon distances can vary greatly and injuries can occur as a result of individual event discipline, or as a result of a combination of all three.

 La probability of injuries related to excessive use it's huge.
-Each triathlon discipline has characteristic areas of the body that are susceptible to injury, mainly from excessive use, of a mechanical nature.
+Each triathlon discipline has characteristic areas of the body that are susceptible to injury, mainly from excessive use, mechanical in nature.

 It is generally accepted that increase flexibility of a muscle tendon unit promotes better performance and decreases the number of injuries.

-Most coaches, athletes and sports medicine personnel use methods of Stretching as part of the training routine for athletes.
+Most sports medicine coaches, athletes, and staff use methods of Stretching as part of the training routine for athletes.
 Many would agree that it is an integral part of training and preparation.

-It is usually accepted the idea that Previous stretches when practicing a sport have a positive effect in the prevention of injuries.
-However, There is a lot of clinical evidence pointing to the opposite.
+It is usually accepted the idea that Previous stretches when practicing a sport have a positive effect in injury prevention.
+However, there is much clinical evidence to the contrary.

 What is flexibility?